rxa254/StatisticalPhysics/README.md

-# StatisticalPhysics
+# Intro to Statistical Physics and Thermodynamics
-Lecture notes, assignments, codes, etc. associated with ph2c: "Intro to Statistical Physics and Thermodynamics"
+Lecture notes, assignments, codes, etc. associated with ph2c
 ---- from (Caltech - Spring 2015)

 ## Some Statistical Mechanics Links